lk-geimfari/awesomo/languages/HASKELL.md

 ![gg](https://github.com/passy/givegif/raw/master/media/usage.gif)

 ---
-[**Glance**](https://github.com/rgleichman/glance) is a visual syntax for the programming language Haskell.
-The goal of this project is to increase programmer happiness and productivity by allowing programmers to create and understand programs in new and different ways.
-Currently, the Glance executable produces a visual representation of your code in the form of an SVG image when given a textual Haskell source file.
-In the future, I hope to create a visual editor for Haskell.
-Please scroll down to see some example images.

----
 [**http-client**](https://github.com/snoyberg/http-client) is a mega-repo for housing the http-client family of packages for Haskell.
 These packages provide a low level HTTP client engine (http-client), different backends for providing SSL support (http-client-tls and http-client-openssl), and higher-level APIs for user convenience (http-conduit).